DTF vs Screen Printing: A detailed Comparison [2024]

 DTF vs Screen Printing: Which One is Good for Your Needs?

 After knowing a detailed comparison of DTF vs screen printing, it’s obvious to say both printing methods have their ins and outs.
-When deciding to invest in a DTF or screen printer machine, I have some suggestions for you.
+When deciding to invest in a screen print press machine, I have some suggestions for you.
 Here’s a quick summary to help you choose:

 Choose DTF Printing If: